christophsax/seasonal/README.md

 ### Getting started

 `seas` ist the core function of the *seasonal* package.
-By default, `seas` calls the automatic procedures of X-13ARIMA-SEATS to perform a seasonal adjustment that works well in most circumstances.
-It returns an object of class `"seas"` that contains all necessary information on the adjustment process, as well as the series.
+By default, `seas` calls the automatic procedures of X-13ARIMA-SEATS to perform a seasonal adjustment that works well in most circumstances:

     m <- seas(AirPassengers)

 The first argument of `seas` has to be a time series of class `"ts"`.
+The function returns an object of class `"seas"` that contains all necessary information on the adjustment.

-It retruns an object of class `seas`.
-There are several functions and methods for `seas` objects: The `final` function returns the adjusted series, the `plot` method shows a plot with the unadjusted and the adjusted series.
+There are several functions and methods for `"seas"` objects: The `final` function returns the adjusted series, the `plot` method shows a plot with the unadjusted and the adjusted series.
 The `summary` method allows you to display an overview of the model:

     final(m)
     plot(m)